mlerner/mlerner.github.io/_posts/2022-07-11-metastable-failures-in-the-wild.md

 The triggers are combined with two types of _amplification_:

-- _Workload amplification_: a feedback loop which increases the system load (retries would be an example).
+- _Workload amplification_: a feedback loop that increases the system load (retries would be an example).
-- _Capacity degradation amplification_: a feedback loop which decreases the system load.
+- _Capacity degradation amplification_: a feedback loop that decreases the system load.
 For example, a lookaside{% sidenote 'lookaside' "Lu Pan has [an article](https://blog.the-pans.com/different-ways-of-caching-in-distributed-system/) on the different types of caches, and [this](https://tanzu.vmware.com/content/blog/an-introduction-to-look-aside-vs-inline-caching-patterns) article from VMWare also contains help context."%} cache-based system not being able to refill a cache in an overload situation.

 The authors model combinations of these triggers and amplification mechanisms in order to represent how a system behaves in different situations.